 Warning signs should be placed at all entrances to the site, as well as along pedestrian routes.
 These signs should be brightly coloured and easy to read, with clear instructions on how to safely navigate the construction area.

 A VMS Sign Board with Speed Radar, for instance, is a great solution for high-traffic construction locations.
-This will also help designate construction vehicle-only entrances and exits to reduce the risk of civilian vehicles from entering the site.
+This will also help designate construction vehicle-only entrances and exits to reduce the risk of civilian vehicles entering the site.

 3. Place traffic cones or barricades around the perimeter of the construction site

 Funnel traffic into the designated routes by placing traffic cones or barricades around the perimeter of the construction site.
-This will help to keep vehicles and pedestrians separate, as well as direct traffic flow in an efficient and controlled manner.
+This will help to keep construction vehicles and pedestrians separate, as well as direct traffic flow in an efficient and controlled manner.

 4. Use traffic control devices